-The Whale, Space Heater should be checked periodically by a Whale, Approved Service Centre / Technician, or competent person, at least annually.
-This should be completed according to the practice in the country where it is used and according to the Whale, instructions.
-We recommend annual testing of gas soundness and combustion by an accredited LPG gas engineer.
-The appliance contains ESD sensitive components and therefore should only be opened by a Whale, Approved Service Centre / Technician (contact Whale, Support).
+Whale recommends that the Water Heater must be inspected, at least annually by a Whale Approved Service Centre or Engineer.
+This must be in accordance with the practice in the country where it is used and according to the Whale Instructions (provided separately).
+Annual testing of the gas soundness and combustion must be carried out by an accredited LPG Gas Engineer.
+The Water Heater contains ESD sensitive components and must only be opened by a Whale Approved Service Centre or Engineer.